wsayer1/foundit-family/PROMPT_HISTORY.md

 - [Fixed image classification, lightened landing page background, stabilized skeleton loaders]
   Prompt: "I am a software debugging and UI/UX improvement assistant.
 You have reported three technical issues that need to be resolved: Issue 1: Image Classification Malfunction, Issue 2: Dark Background Image, Issue 3: Skeleton Loader Size Issues"
   _2026-03-18 12:00 UTC_

+- [Fixed landing page skeleton loaders persisting after load; featured items now fall back to past items]
+  Prompt: "The Your Neighborhood, Your Community section of the landing page still has rotating skeleton loaders.
+Also, if there are no current items in the database, use past ones."
+  _2026-03-18 12:15 UTC_